w3f/Grants-Program/applications/rsa-verification.md

 ## Additional Information :heavy_plus_sign:

-I've developed [Mynachain](https://github.com/my-number/mynachain) so far.
-It can verify signature of mynumber card but its code is not sophisticated.
+I've developed [Mynachain](https://github.com/my-number/mynachain) so far, which enables the mynumber card to send the assets.
+The blockchain can verify signature of mynumber card but its code is not sophisticated.
 This project will make it verify signatures in the manner of substrate.